aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/matplotlib/1468-Basic Plots II - Histogram, Bar Plot, Pie Chart.md

-# Histogram
+# Basic Plots

-### What is Histogram?
+## Histogram

 A histogram is a graphical display of data using bars(rectangles) of different heights.

-**Parts of a Histogram:**
+### Parts of a Histogram:

 * **The title:** The title describes the information included in the histogram.
-* **X-axis:** The X-axis are intervals that show the scale of values which the measurements fall under.
+* **X-axis:** The X-axis are intervals that show the scale of values under which the measurements fall.
 These intervals are also called bins.
-* **Y-axis:** The Y-axis shows the number of times that the values occurred(frequency) for each interval on the X-axis.
+* **Y-axis:** The Y-axis shows the times the values occurred(frequency) for each interval on the X-axis.
-* **The bars:** The height of the bar shows the number of times that the values occurred within the interval, while the width of the bar shows the interval that is covered.
+* **The bars:** The height of the bar shows the number of times the values occurred within the interval, while the width of the bar shows the covered interval.

-### **Example: Height of Orange Trees**
+### Example: Height of Orange Trees

 * You measure the height of every tree in the orchard in centimeters (cm)
 * The heights vary from 100 cm to 340 cm
 * You decide to put the results into groups of 50 cm:
   * The 100 to just below 150 cm range,
-  * The 150 to just below 200 cm range, Etc…
+  * The 150 to just below 200 cm range, etc.
-* So a tree that is 260 cm tall is added to the "250-300" range.
+* So, a tree that is 260 cm tall is added to the "250-300" range.